 A period product subscription box concept for trans and gender variant people who menstruate.

-BrickBox is a concept design for a period product subscription box targeted at queer and trans people who menstruate.
+BrickBox is a concept design for a period product subscription box targeted at transgender and gender non-conforming people who menstruate.

-BrickBox gets its name from one of the most popular events in LGBTQ history, the Stonewall Riots.
+BrickBox gets its name from one of the most popular events in North American LGBTQ history, the Stonewall Riots.
 Though it is largely unimportant today, it is often debated who threw the first brick to ignite the riots.
 BrickBox is about LGBTQ history as much as it is about empowering its audience.
-Each box is themed with an event or person from history.
+Each box is themed with an event or person from history—a bit of reading material for the restroom.
 The prototype pictured is themed around the 1965 sit-ins at Dewy's, a lunch counter in Philadelphia.
 BrickBox's brand voice and image takes its cues from Queer Zine culture.

 The prototype box contains two pairs of underwear, 12 applicator-free tampons, 6 pads, and 12 liners.
 The box also includes an insert with information about the month's featured transgender history lesson, and a stencil.